compuhelmac/apidoc-swagger/README.md

-# apidoc-swagger
+# apidoc-to-swagger

+This component is based on apidoc-swagger from [swagger-ui](https://github.com/fsbahman/apidoc-swagger)

 apidoc and swagger are two nice projects which are focusing on documentation of APIs.
 This project is a middle tier which tries to bring them together in a sense that:
 > It uses apidoc to convert inline documentation comments into json schema and later convert it to swagger json schmea.